Term definitions

 - A dialogue will appear, with:

-- Click “Ok” to confirm your choice and let the system recalculate everything to align with your new settings
+- Click “Apply” to confirm your choice and let the system recalculate everything to align with your new settings